Susan Benton, Founder & Owner

-30AEats.com began in September 2011 after the BP oil spill in the Gulf of Mexico.
-Passionate about the local community and Gulf Coast seafood, I decided to create a website to share with readers the people behind our food, where good food comes from, and where it can be found.
-It is my goal to help readers discover the flavors of our region so that they in turn will support the people that feed us good food, invest in it and themselves, and buy artisan products.
+As a culinary enthusiast, food and writer, artist, and entrepreneur working and raising my family along Hwy 30A, 30AEats.com was born during the 2011 BP oil spill crisis in the Gulf of Mexico.
+Many like myself were worried about the health of our Gulf, it’s inhabitants, our own safety, and the sustainability of our seafood.
+Passionate about my community, I decided to create a website to share with readers the people behind our food, where good food comes from, and where it could be found.
+The first blog on 30A.
+My goal was and is to help others discover the flavors unique to our region, so that they in turn will support the people that feed us, invest in it and themselves, and buy local products.

-As the daughter of a Naval Officer who was stationed all over the world, I was fortunate to learn about many new cultures and try many cuisines.
-I traveled the globe with the anticipation of each new place we were going to live.
-My Southern roots run deep, and my cooking style is Coastal Southern with a dash of flavors from my culinary experiences thrown in.
-In New Orleans we call that Lagniappe.
+As the daughter of a Naval officer who traveled internationally, I was fortunate to learn about new cultures and to try many cuisines.
+I trotted the globe with the anticipation of each new place we were going to visit or live, but the South beckoned us home.

-Living on the Gulf Coast for more than 30 years- in New Orleans, Mobile, and now Florida for the last fifteen, I have built a lifetime of food knowledge, skills, and relationships with people in the industry.
-I am always eager to learn and absorb new ideas, and share ways to incorporate and promote our local fisherman, chefs, farmers, agriculture and restaurants into the “new” movement of the moment-savoring the relationships and legacy of our Southern culture.
+Having spent most of my days in the south, mainly along the Gulf Coast, and Florida’s Panhandle for the last twenty years, I have built a lifetime of knowledge, skills, and relationships with many interesting people in the food, travel, and art communities.
+I am always open to learning and sharing ways to incorporate and promote local fisherman, chefs, farmers, artisans, and restaurants into the “new” movement of the moment, all while savoring the rich history and legacy of our southern culture.

 Owner of 30AEATS.com

 The Local Palate

 Fresh Market Corp.

 The Seaside Times